 Another sign that it’s time to hire a CSO is if security tasks are falling to people unrelated to the security department.
 A CSO ensures work distribution is going to the right people and that tasks are being handled by the appropriate departments.
 If your security isn’t being managed properly or is becoming too complex for the current management system, then it’s time to bring on a chief security officer.

 The safety of employees, as well as data security, is critical to a company.
-As you begin the search for a CSO, you need to identify the right candidate qualities and background for the role, as well as determine where you’ll find top talent, an experienced sales executive recruiter at Cowen Partners says.
+As you begin the search for a CSO, you need to identify the right candidate qualities and background for the role, as well as determine where you’ll find top talent, an experienced technology recruiter at Cowen Partners says.
 Here’s why and how to do that.